Last Updated on July 17, 2022

-It is obvious that, inversion and negation have the same effect on both logical and causal conditionals, but the interesting thing is the fact that the two kind of statements are behaving differently:
+It is obvious that inversion and negation have the same effect on both logical and causal conditionals, but the interesting thing is the fact that the two kinds of statements are behaving differently:

-One immediate conclusion from looking at this table is that the best way of describing causal statements is by formulating them as inversions (If effect then cause) or negations (if NOT cause then NOT effect).
+One immediate conclusion from looking at this table is that the best way of describing causal statements is by formulating them as inversions (If there is an effect then there must be a cause) or negations (if there is NO cause then there is NO effect).

-So the final outcomes of the above exercise was a proof for a “hunch” I had for a long time that negation (discrimination) is a much more powerful explanatory mechanism in engineering for causal relations than positive affirmative statements.
+So the final outcome of the above exercise was proof of a “hunch” I had for a long time that negation (discrimination) is in engineering a much more powerful explanatory mechanism for causal relations than positive affirmative statements.

-If the above is true, why is it that at any course on writing “effective requirements” the first thing they will teach you is to use positive statements?
-The pressure for “positive thinking” today is so great that even such problem solving methods like cybernetics and systems thinking, probability, information theory and operations planning are all often misinterpreted and neglected (discarded as useless) because they are not able to provide a definite answer (prediction) about what will exactly happen as a consequence of any given cause in an experiment.
+If the above is true, why is it that in any course on writing “effective requirements” the first thing they will teach you is to use positive statements?
+The pressure for “positive thinking” today is so great that even such problem-solving methods like cybernetics and systems thinking, probability, information theory, and operations planning, are all often misinterpreted and neglected (discarded as useless) because they are not able to provide a definite answer (prediction) about what will exactly happen as a consequence of any given cause in an experiment.
 Having a definite answer about what will not happen seems not good enough even if it clearly eliminates a much larger space of all impossible outcomes.

-Determinism, Predictability and Probability is often vilified in “new” postmodern, chaotic and complexity thinking.
-The futility of all efforts to get a definite (deterministic) answer about the exact outcome of an experiment or prediction of some future event, seems now clear to everyone.
+Determinism, Predictability, and Probability are often vilified in the “new” postmodern, chaotic thinking about complexity.
+The futility of efforts to get a definite (deterministic) answer about the exact outcome of an experiment or prediction of some future event, seems now clear to everyone.
 But, from one extreme we suddenly found ourselves in another.

 No point in planning because circumstances will change anyway.
 Let’s do it and we’ll see how it works.
 Things will evolve somehow, and if such blind experimenting was good enough for natural evolution to bring us where we are now, we also don’t have (and don’t want) to know in which direction we may “evolve”.

-The only problem is that the “blind watchmaker” has no favourites and doesn’t care who dies in the process, so it may be us who are next in line for extinction.
+The only problem is that the “blind watchmaker” has no favorites and doesn’t care who dies in the process, so it may be us who is next in line for extinction.